 Louis Brennan was an Irish-Australian mechanical engineer and the inventor of Brennan’s torpedo, the world’s first practical guided missile, and the gyroscopic monorail.
-A headstone will be unveiled at his grave in London on March 11th 2014.
-A plaque will also be unveiled at his birthplace in Castlebar on April 4th, along with an exhibition in Mayo County Library on his life & works.
+A plaque will be unveiled at his birthplace in Castlebar on April 15th, by Commodore Mark Mellett, Deputy Chief of Staff, Irish Defence Forces.
+An exhibition on his life and works will launch in Mayo County Library, Castlebar, that same evening.

 Louis Philip Brennan was born on Main Street, Castlebar, Co.
 Mayo, on 28 January 1852, the tenth child and sixth son of Thomas Brennan, a hardware merchant in the town, and his wife Honor, nee McDonnell.

 He was considerably younger than his eldest brothers Patrick John Brennan, who became a teacher in Melbourne in 1856 (and who may have died as late as 1906), and Michael Brennan, who worked as a journalist with the Connaught Telegraph and who has two paintings in the National Gallery of Ireland.[i]
 At least five of his older siblings died as small children between 1842 and 1847.

 Shortly after his ninth birthday, Louis set sail with his parents for a new life in the gold rush boomtown of Melbourne, Australia.
 His siblings Joseph and Mary Ann are also believed to have gone at this time.
 (It looks ike Joseph died in 1911 and Mary Ann in 1890).
 From school he went on to study at a technical college, mastering engineering through evening classes at Collingwood Artisan’s School of Design.
 At the Juvenile Industries Exhibition held in Victoria in 1873, 21-year-old Brennan dazzled the crowds with inventions such as a window safety latch, a mincing machine and a billiard marker.